Skip to content

 Modules

-Typhoon provides a Terraform Module for each supported operating system and platform.
+Typhoon provides a Terraform Module for defining a Kubernetes cluster on each supported operating system and platform.

 Typhoon is available for Fedora CoreOS.